 With this in mind, many people don’t want to travel anywhere, yet they still want to create their own business.
-Some just don’t want a boss or a fixed schedule anymore, and the prospect of unleashing their creativity is more than enough reason to chase the 4-Hour Workweek.
+Some just don’t want a boss or a fixed schedule anymore.
+The prospect of unleashing their creativity is more than enough reason to chase the 4-Hour Workweek.

 And that’s just part of the story…

-At the time of writing this, there is likely a legion of ‘digital nomads’ who yearn to settle down, but they got so caught up in the travel lifestyle, that they don’t know where to start.
+At the time of writing this, there is likely a legion of ‘digital nomads’ who yearn to settle down.
+However, they got so caught up in the travel lifestyle that they don’t know where to start.
 It’s true, travel is not for everyone and for those who love it, it certainly can’t last forever.